 Time to get a little crafty!
 Your designer gown can totally become a designer piece in your home.
 Take advantage of the lace, embellishments, buttons, and any and all details to create trendy pieces for your home.
 This could be a baby blanket, throw pillows, or even a framed piece of art you display on a wall.
 The possibilities are endless!

 Maybe you don’t have the space.
 Maybe you’re just realistic and know you’ll never wear your dress again.
 Maybe you want to recoup some of those wedding expenses.
-Whatever the reasoning, don’t feel guilty if you’re ready to part ways with your dress!
-Whether you sell your dress directly to a family member or friend or a bridal consignment store like Bridal Maven, there are definitely people out there who will benefit from and are looking for a used wedding dress!
+Whatever the reasoning, don’t feel guilty if you’re ready to part ways with your dress.
+Whether you sell your dress directly to a family member or friend or a bridal consignment store like Bridal Maven, there are definitely people out there who will benefit from and are looking for a gently worn wedding dress!

 There are SO many organizations that gladly accept donations of gently worn wedding dresses.
 Wish Upon a Wedding and Brides Across America are just a few of many great choices, but you can likely find a non-profit that fits with your values and beliefs.
-If you loving keeping it local, check out Pittsburgh-based Littlest Angel, an organization that turns previously worn wedding dresses into small dresses for infants who have died in the hospital.
+If you loving keeping it local, check out Pittsburgh-based Littlest Angels, an organization that turns previously worn wedding dresses into small dresses for infants who have died in the hospital.
 Do a little research and see which option resonates best with you, but we’re certain of one thing – your generous donation will change the life of someone!

 What do you plan to do with your wedding dress after the big day?
 Former brides, what did you do with it?
 Comment below and tell us, or upload a photo and tag @burghbrides and #burghbrides so we can see!